Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 \subsubsection{Effect of the $\rc/\ra$ ratio}

 Finally, the effect of the $\rc/\ra$ ratio on the cable response is illustrated in Fig.~\ref{linear_rc_ra_ratio}, where $\ra$ is kept constant and equal to $2.06\times 10^{-11}$~$\Omega$\,m$^2$ while $\rc$ is varied.
-This illustrates the influence of a resistive strip, or core, which is sometimes introduced between the top and bottom layers of strands, as depicted in Fig.~\ref{cable_loss_magn_mechanisms}, in order to increase $\rc$~\cite{collings2008influence}.
+This illustrates the influence of a resistive strip, or core, which is sometimes introduced between the top and bottom layers of strands, as depicted in Fig.~\ref{cable_loss_magn_mechanisms}, in order to increase $\rc$, or better control its value~\cite{collings2008influence}.

 The homogenized model captures the influence of the $\rc/\ra$ ratio to some extent.
 The peak loss value is still accurately reproduced (relative difference of $1.5\%$ for $\rc/\ra=25$), but as the ratio $\rc/\ra$ increases, the difference between the reference and homogenized model curves increases after the peak of $Q_\text{IS}$.
-This is due to the adjacent IS coupling currents becoming the dominant coupling contribution when $\rc/\ra\gg 1$, while the \DISC\ model equations are primarily based on the crossing IS coupling current dynamics for a field along $\ey$, as mentioned in Section~\ref{sec_strong_form}.
+This is due to the adjacent IS coupling currents becoming the dominant coupling contribution when $\rc/\ra\gg 1$, while the \DISC\ model equations are primarily based on the crossing IS coupling current dynamics for a field along $\ey$, as was mentioned in Section~\ref{sec_strong_form}.